In the first instance please call the BCT:

 - Put a tea towel or soft cloth in the box for the bat to hide under.

 - Put in a small, shallow container (such as a plastic milk bottle top or furniture caster) with a few drops of water (not enough for the bat to drown in).
 Make sure the water is topped up regularly.

 - Keep the bat indoors somewhere quiet and dark while you call the National Bat Helpline (if you haven’t done so already).
 Please keep pets and children away from the box.

 This is only intended as a guide to help a bat while you wait for help from one of volunteers.
 The information here has been taken from the Bat Conservation Trust website which contains more detailed information.
 Please click HERE to be taken to the BCT website.

-Bats can come to harm in any manner of ways from disturbance during hibernation to being involved in collisions with cars or attacked by cats.
+Bats can come to harm or become injured in any manner of ways from disturbance during hibernation to being involved in collisions with cars or attacked by cats.
 Often they have simply not eaten enough to last the long winter ahead and need a helping hand to survive until the warmer weather reappears.

 West Yorkshire Bat Group support and help a group of volunteers to care for bats in the area.
-Each bat carer has the ability to provide shelter for wounded bats and nurse them back to health for eventual release.
+Each bat carer has the ability to provide shelter for injured bats and nurse them back to health for eventual release.